 Seattle-based hacker, designer and researcher.
-PhD student at the University of Washington.
+PhD candidate at the University of Washington.
 I make tools that help people debug their programs more effectively.

 Deterministic replay is a fundamental enabling technology for advanced developer tools.
 My dissertation work investigates deterministic replay in the browser: how to capture and replay web applications; affordances for navigating to relevant program states; and debugging tools that use past program states to explain behavior.